 Rental Affordability

-Lack of affordable rental housing can lead to crowding and household stress.
-Less affordable rental housing also restricts the ability of renters to save for a down payment on a home, limiting their ability to become homeowners.
-Ultimately, a shortage of affordable housing for renters can perpetuate and exacerbate a cycle of poverty.
-This indicator measures Riverside-San Bernardino metro area rental housing affordability by tracking the housing wage – the hourly wage a resident would need to earn to be able to afford the median rent in the region.
+Lack of affordable rental housing can lead to crowding, household stress, and increased risk of eviction and homelessness.
+Less affordable rental housing also restricts the ability of renters to save for a down payment on a home, limiting their ability to generate wealth through homeownership.
+This indicator tracks the Riverside-San Bernardino metropolitan area’s median rents, the hourly wage needed to afford median rent, and which growth occupations are able to afford the median rent in the region.

 TREND